Financial-Times/ec2-powercycle/README.md

 ## IAM policy

-When creating Lambda function you will be asked to associate AIM role with the the function.
+When creating Lambda function you will be asked to associate IAM role with the the function.

 ### Creating Identity and Access Management (IAM) policy for Lambda function

 The following policy example enables Lambda function to access the following AWS services:

   * __S3__ - Read access to S3 bucket to deploy new EC2-POWERCYCLE releases
-  * __CloudFront__ - Full access to Amazon CloudFront for logging and job scheduling
+  * __CloudWatch__ - Full access to Amazon CloudWatch for logging and job scheduling
-  * __EC2__ - Access to query status of instances and stop and start them
+  * __EC2__ - Access to query instance status and stop/start instances

 ```
 {